 Other Desired Traits and Experiences

-The prerequisite coursework is the minimum required preparation for the study of naturopathic medicine.
-In addition to focusing on strong academic preparation, Pre-Naturopathic students should also engage in activities that develop and demonstrate the personal attributes that are valued in healthcare professionals and should engage in shadowing experiences, observing naturopathic medical practitioners and in work or volutneer experience, especially experiences in healthcare.
+In addition to focusing on strong academic preparation, Pre-Chiropractic students should also engage in activities that develop and demonstrate the personal attributes that are valued in healthcare professionals.

 Updated June 2022